hobsRKM/PHPDiscordSDK/README.md

 **Contribution Guide**

 - All Pull requests should be from a Local Branch of Develop
-- Be sure to checkout Develop Branch
+- Be sure to check out Develop Branch
 - Any other pull requests to master  or other branches will be rejected

 &copy;MIT License